SNUDerek/snuderek.github.com/resume.md

 a `keras` implementation of word-level bi-LSTM-CRF network for entity extraction

 **[Multipurpose LSTM_CRF Network with Attention for NER & Intent Detection](https://github.com/SNUDerek/multiLSTM)**
-an extension of the above project for a unified NER and intent detection network (*outdated - update tbd*)
+an extension of the above project for a unified NER and intent detection network

 ## education